libgenapps/LibgenDesktop/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: Issue template
+name: New issue
-about: Issue template
+about: Submit a bug report or a new translation suggestion
 title: ''
 labels: ''
 assignees: ''